lauT0/cse15l-lab-reports/lab3.md

 ```

-Here I used '^$' to get rid of all the empty lines: (Source: ChatGPT)
+- in the above output, I used the -v option to exclude all lines of text with "a" in the file, technical/plos/journal.pbio.0020001.txt.
+It returned all the lines without "a".

 ```
 $ grep -v '^$' technical/government/Media/5_Legal_Groups.txt
 5 Legal Groups at 1 Locale To Serve the February 3, 2002